-But with so many things to see and do in the Smoky Mountains, it can be challenging to determine the best time to visit.
+But with so many things to see and do in the Smoky Mountains, it can be challenging to determine the best time to visit in a short answer.
 In this blog post, we will explore each season and the activities that make it the best time to visit the Smoky Mountains.

 Spring (March – May)